MajidSas/GS-QA/README.md

 ### Baselines and evaluation

-The folder `./baselines/` contains multiple notebooks to run and evaluate the baselines.
+The folder `./baselines/` contains multiple scripts to run and evaluate the baselines.
+See `./baselines/run_baselines.sh` for usage.
+The baselines require OLLAMA to be setup and also OpenAI and Anthropic API keys to evaluate their models.

-`./baselines/baselines.ipynb` contains the script to evaluate the baseline with out RAG or Text2SQL.
-In the first line, you can select the LLM to evaluate.
-For LLAMA, makes sure OLLAMA is installed and LLAMA is downloaded and running refer to https://ollama.com .
-You can also easily use any LLM supported by LLAMA in this case.
-For GPT, make sure you have a valid API token.
-As you can see in the second cell, the script can be easily modified to use any LLM supported by LangChain.

 The questions can be read using the following code:
 ```python